HamedAlemo/advanced-geo-python/lectures/06_crs.md

 ### PROJ

 [PROJ](https://proj4.org/) is an open-source library for storing, representing and transforming CRS information.
 PROJ strings continue to be used, but the format [is deprecated by the PROJ C maintainers](https://proj.org/faq.html#what-is-the-best-format-for-describing-coordinate-reference-systems) due to inaccuracies when converting to the WKT format.
-The data and python libraries we will be working with in this workshop use different underlying representations of CRSs under the hood for reprojecting.
+The data and python libraries we will be working with in this class use different underlying representations of CRSs under the hood for reprojecting.
 CRS information can still be represented with EPSG, WKT, or PROJ strings without consequence, but **it is best to only use PROJ strings as a format for viewing CRS information, not for reprojecting data**.

 PROJ represents CRS information as a text string of key-value pairs, which makes it easy to read and interpret.